alvinn011/ByteCrypt/README.md

-# Password Manager
+# ByteCrypt

-This is a simple password manager built in Rust (tested on Ubuntu 23.10).
+a simple password manager built in Rust.

 **Note**: This program is not meant to be secure.
 Please do not use it for critical real-world situations.